• Home

-Mutlu A, Vanderpool E, Rumbaugh KP, Diggle SP, Griffin AS.
+Mutlu A, Vanderpool EJ, Rumbaugh KP, Diggle SP, Griffin AS.

 High prevalence of lipopolysaccharide mutants and R2-pyocin susceptible variants in Pseudomonas aeruginosa populations sourced from cystic fibrosis lung infections.